What is Hurdle Rate?

-Hurdle rate, the opportunity cost of capital and discounting rate are all same.
-It is that rate of return which can be earned from next best alternative investment opportunity with similar risk profile.
-The concept of hurdle rate is used widely used for valuation purposes in the prominent techniques such as net present value, internal rate of return etc.
+Hurdle rate, the opportunity cost of capital, and discounting rate are all same.
+It is that rate of return that can be earned from the next best alternative investment opportunity with a similar risk profile.
+The hurdle rate concept is used widely for valuation purposes in prominent techniques such as net present value, internal rate of return, etc.

-The term ‘opportunity cost’ is a simple and general term which can be used in any normal day to day situation.
-For example, if you have two options for your breakfast, sandwich and burger.
+The term ‘opportunity cost’ is a general and straightforward term that can be used in any normal day-to-day situation.
+For example, if you have two options for your breakfast, a sandwich and burger.
 You can have only one of the two.
 How do you decide?
 Normally, you will try choosing the one which gives you more satisfaction.
 If you choose a sandwich, you will lose the satisfaction which you were about to get in having a burger and vice versa.
 So, the amount of satisfaction you realize in having a burger is your opportunity cost for having a sandwich and vice versa.

-In finance also, the meaning of opportunity cost does not change, only the factors change.
-Opportunity cost is the benefit of one investment sacrificed for investing in the other one.
-If the investment option 1 gives 10% as return and option 2 gives 12%.
+In finance also, the meaning of opportunity cost does not change.
+Only the factors change.
+Opportunity cost is the benefit of one investment sacrificed for investing in another.
+If investment option 1 gives 10% as return and option 2 offers 12%.
 Return of option 1 is the opportunity cost for option 2 and vice versa.

 Suppose a company is willing to invest 1 million dollars in a real estate firm.
-The value of the firm after one year in best, normal and worse scenario will be 1.3, 1.1 and 0.9 million dollars.
-All the three scenarios have an equal chance of occurrence.
-Therefore, expected value of the farm is 1.1 [(1.3+1.1+0.9)/3].
+After one year in the best, normal, and worst scenarios, the firm’s value will be 1.3, 1.1, and 0.9 million dollars.
+All three scenarios have an equal chance of occurrence.
+Therefore, the expected value of the farm is 1.1 [(1.3+1.1+0.9)/3].

-Since the investment in stock and the real estate has the same risk, we will consider 15% rate of return of stock as the opportunity cost of capital for evaluating the investment in the real estate farm.
+Since the investment in stock and real estate has the same risk, we will consider a 15% rate of return on the stock as the opportunity cost of capital for evaluating the investment in the real estate farm.